• Skip to main content

 • 115 grams condensed milk (use Nestle's vegan condensed milk alternative to make these vegan)

-• 1-2 tsp peppermint extract
+• 1-2 teaspoon peppermint extract

 • 1-2 drops green food colouring optional but recommended if using the vegan condensed milk